palchhinparihar/Practice/password-manager/README.md

 # PassM - Your Personal Password Manager

 PassM is a simple and secure password manager built with React.
-It allows users to store, manage, and retrieve their passwords easily, while providing features like copying to clipboard and editing or deleting saved passwords.
+It allows users to store, manage, and retrieve their passwords easily, while providing features like copying to a clipboard and editing or deleting saved passwords.

 ## Features